 Whistler Film Festival

-Whistler Film Festival, Canada’s coolest film fest is happening from November 30 to December 31 and includes film premieres, industry summits, talent programs, celebrations and special guest appearances by actors and directors.
+The Whistler Film Festival and Content Summit (WFF) happening from November 29 to December 3, features innovative and original films and voices from around the world and has become a premier destination for filmmakers to connect, network and elevate their craft.
 Where else in the world could you ski straight off the mountain and into a red-carpet event?

 But that’s not all folks…

-Wine Walks are happening every Friday in the month of October, combining an art gallery visit with BC wine.
-A range of Whistler galleries are taking part, with all the self-guided tours culminating at the Audain Art Museum, for more wine, canapes and music.
+Whistler Wine Walk is happening every Friday in the month of October, combining an art gallery visit with a glass of wine.
+Four Whistler galleries are taking part, with the tours culminating at the Audain Art Museum, for more wine, canapes and music.
+Read more in our blog on the Wine Walks.

 This is just a sampling of the arts and culture events happening in Whistler this fall and winter.
 With more events being announced all the time, be sure to take a look at Whistler.com’s event calendar for the most up-to-date listings and information.